Learn how to sell an Amazon business from an expert: Brendan Morris .

 Think about how much money you are going to be investing, pick a product around that budget.
 Don’t get in over your head.

-Most importantly, Morris recommends that you invest your time in front-end research.
+Most importantly, invest your time in front-end research.
 Research what products make money, research keywords and visibility, and research marketing.

 Sellercon: You know, there’s people who are just starting, and don’t have a product out, and there’s people who have been selling for years.